 We have covered the following apps in this post:

 - Garmin Connect (for Garmin device users only)

-- Nike+ Run Club (avoid if possible)
+- Nike+ Run Club (not recommended)

 - TomTom Sports (for TomTom device users only)